5 December, 2018

 But what exactly does this mean?
 Let’s have a look at the user´s mindset while downloading an app.
 Users know that there are alternative apps in the app store.
 Many users do research and try out several apps before deciding on one.

-Creating a great first impression and providing a positive user experience during the first seconds of app usage is a fundamental step to keep users using your app.
+Creating a great first impression and providing a positive user experience during the first seconds of app usage is a fundamental step to keeping users using your app.

 “…the average app loses 77% of its DAUs (editors note: daily active users) within the first 3 days after the install.” – Andrew Chen